 In 1955, Haloid – by then Haloid Xerox – produced Copyflo, the first automated xerographic machine and many other companies followed Xerox into the market over the next 50 years.

 Companies that manufacture photocopier cartridges and printers began offering recycling services in the early 1990s.
 Over the years many businesses developed photocopiers and cartridge recycling services as part of their customer sales, returning an environmental policy.
 It may take decades to figure out if these policies are good for the environment, but one thing we can say is it’s best to reduce, reuse and recycle!

-Today’s photocopiers have developed into a computer with scanners and printers attached.
+Over the years photocopiers have developed into a computer with scanners and printers attached.
 As with other computers and servers, photocopies have a hard disk drive.
 This hard drive allows scans of documents and images to be stored on that drive.

-As photocopiers are replaced or upgraded the older model which has been in your office for years may have a hard disk drive filled with pages that have been copied over those years.
+As photocopiers and printers are replaced or upgraded the older model which has been in your office for years may have a hard disk drive filled with pages that have been copied over those years.
 Some of those pages will contain all sorts of business and personal information.

-Think about what you or office colleagues might have copied – bank account details, birth certificates, passports, tax forms – As old photocopiers are replaced think about any potential risks which the disposal of the old machine might create for your business and staff.
+Think about what you or your office colleagues might have copied – bank account details, birth certificates, passports, tax forms – As old photocopiers are replaced think about any potential risks which the disposal of the old machine might create for your business and staff.

 About Recycle IT

 Our electrical community collection service is provided in partnership with WEEE Ireland.
-Recycle IT are supported by Pobal, South Dublin County Council and authorized by the National Waste Collection Permit Office and the local authorities across Leinster.
+Recycle IT is supported by Pobal, South Dublin County Council and authorized by the National Waste Collection Permit Office and the local authorities across Leinster.